thecsw/VMAGI/README.md

 by moving the `PC` (Program Counter) pointer where it has to go.
 For more gory details on the execution logic and code, please go and see `execute.go`

+## Performance

+Definitely one of the hardest and most annoying parts of writing `VMAGI` was improving performance on deeply nested recursive calls.
+Recall that we had to make an emulator that recursively calculates any member of the Fibonacci sequence.